News and Events

 I am delighted to be able to announce that this tale of foetus in foetu, of dead twins and mad mothers, of Moleskine notebooks and teen friendships and AIDS carers and more, will be published by Per Aspera Press.

-Being Small will be published by Per Aspera: on August 28th, 2014; like all their titles it will be released simultaneously in hardcover, trade paper, and a variety of e-book formats.
+Being Small was published by Per Aspera on August 28th, 2014; like all their titles it is released simultaneously in hardcover, trade paper, and a variety of e-book formats.